Spinosaurus: Specimens

-Possible specimens
+Possible synonyms

-Material possibly belonging to Spinosaurus has been reported from the Turkana Grits of Kenya.
+Sigilmassasaurus

 Some scientists have considered the genus Sigilmassasaurus a junior synonym of Spinosaurus.
 In Ibrahim and colleagues (2014), the specimens of Sigilmassasaurus was referred to Spinosaurus aegyptiacus together with "Spinosaurus B" as the neotype and Spinosaurus maroccanus was considered as a nomen dubium following the conclusions of the other papers.
-A 2015 re-description of Sigilmassasaurus disputed these conclusions, and considered the genus valid.
+A 2015 re-description of Sigilmassasaurus disputed these conclusions, and considered the genus valid, with inclusion of S. maroccanus as a synonym of Sigilmassasaurus instead.
 This conclusion was further supported in 2018 by Arden and colleagues, who consider Sigilmassasaurus to be a distinct genus, though a very close relative of Spinosaurus, the two unified in the tribe Spinosaurini, coined in the study.

+The 2020 study indicates synonymy between Spinosaurus and Sigilmassasaurus, and considered specimens previously referred to Sigilmassasaurus as those of Spinosaurus.
+For instance, the referral of an isolated quadrate (specimen MHNM.KK376) to Sigilmassasaurus brevicollis, based on its difference from other specimens assigned to Spinosaurus aegyptiacus, was rejected by the 2020 study which noted that these differences in morphology are indicative of variation in skull morphology within a single species.
+The 2019 study assigned a juvenile specimen FSAC-KK-18122 to Sigilmassasaurus brevicollis based on its identical proportion to BSPG 2011 I 115 which was assigned to the taxon in a 2015 study, but this referral was also rejected in a 2020 study based on the fact that the median tubercle and median suture is present in BSPG 2011 I 115 but absent in FSAC-KK-18122, so the presence or absence of such feature should not be used to taxonomically separate isolated spinosaurid remains.

+Regardless of the synonymy of Sigilmassasaurus with Spinosaurus, some authors consider the possibility that there could be a second distinct spinosaurid in North Africa during the Cenomanian age.
+Additionally, in 2024, a complete posterior cervical vertebra (specimen NHMUK PV R 38358) was assigned to Sigilmassasaurus brevicollis.